 Why should you practice the two Olympic-style lifts – the ‘Snatch’ and ‘Clean and Jerk’?

-- They engage and train all of the muscles of your body.
-The Snatch alone combines the deadlift, barbell shrug, jump squat, and overhead squat, all done in one fluid motion.
-The Clean and Jerk combines the upright row, front squat, and barbell shoulder press.
+- They engage and train all the muscles of your body.
+For example, the Snatch alone combines the deadlift, barbell shrug, jump squat, and overhead squat, all done in one fluid motion.
+The Clean and Jerk combine the upright row, front squat, and barbell shoulder press.

 - They increase intensity.
-By moving more weight faster than standard workouts, these lifts work you harder, boosting your metabolism and building your coordination and power.
+Moving more weight faster than standard workouts, these lifts work you harder, boosting your metabolism and building your coordination and power.

-- Each repetition is performed at full speed.
-This targets your fast-twitch muscle fibers, which have great potential for size and strength and are often ignored in traditional weight training programs.
+- We performed each repetition at full speed.
+Also, this targets your fast-twitch muscle fibers, which have great potential for size and strength, and people often ignore them in traditional weight training programs.

 - They improve your vertical jump.
-Olympic weightlifters can jump higher than most people in the gym, which is the number one reason that Olympic-style lifts are key movements practiced by professional and collegiate basketball players.
+Olympic weightlifters can jump higher than most people in the gym, which is why Olympic-style lifts are fundamental movements practiced by professional and collegiate basketball players.

 - They build up lean muscle.
-As you perform these Olympic-style lifts, you will burn through hundreds of calories as you get stronger.
-Follow your training with a high protein and low carb diet, and you’ll add lean muscle with little body fat.
-Olympic lifters average no more than 5% body fat.
+As you perform these Olympic-style lifts, you will burn hundreds of calories as you get stronger.
+Follow your training with a high protein and low-carb diet, and you’ll add lean muscle with little body fat.
+Olympic lifters average only 5% body fat.

 - They improve your flexibility.
 Olympic-style lifts require a full range of motion.
 When performing the Clean and Jerk, the bar moves from the floor to a completely-extended overhead, 7 to 8 feet high.
-You use every muscle in your body and your stabilizing muscles, all of your joints, and your entire core.
-Your body becomes a flexible and efficiently coordinated machine.
+As a result, you use every muscle in your body, stabilizing muscles, joints, and the entire core.
+As a result, your body becomes a flexible and efficiently coordinated machine.

 Olympic-Style lifts comprise two distinct phases: the “pull” phase and the “catch” phase.

 During the pull phase, you explosively pull the barbell off the floor and to the front of your thighs.
-During the catch phase, you quickly move your body under the bar and catch your shoulders’ weight or extended over your head.
+During the catch phase, you hurry your body under the bar, catch your shoulders’ weight, or extend over your head.

 Increase the power of both phases of your Olympic lifts by training the movements within each phase, using:

-High Pulls – Similar to an upright row, use an overhand grip on the barbell just below your knees.
+Use an overhand grip on the barbell just below your knees like an upright row.
 Keeping your back and arms straight, pull the bar upward in a quick jerk as you push your hips forward and stand.
 Pull the bar as high as possible, return to the start position, and repeat.

-Snatch-Grip Jump Shrug – Start with an overhand grip with your hands twice shoulder-width apart.
-Jump up straight, keeping your back and arms straight, and sending your hips forward as you shrug your shoulders.
+Start with an overhand grip with your hands twice shoulder-width apart.
+Then, jump up straight, keep your back and arms straight, and push your hips forward as you shrug your shoulders.
 Land on the balls of your feet and repeat.

-Front Squats – Using an overhand grip, stabilize the barbell on the front of your shoulders.
-Keeping your back flat and feet shoulder-width apart, lower your body until your thighs are parallel to the floor, then push back up to the start position and repeat.
+Using an overhand grip, stabilize the barbell on the front of your shoulders.
+Keeping your back flat and feet shoulder-width apart, lower your body until your thighs are parallel to the floor, push back up to the start position, and repeat.